miguelsimon/IC/concourse-ci/README.md

 ### fly execute for cluster tests

-To test the `cluster-tests.sh` script it's convenient to launch it using local content; you can do this via fly execute (if you've got the proper credentials); the following example uses an IC_master checkout to populate both the IC and IC_master inputs to the script, and leaves results in the `comparison_outputs` directory:
+To test the `simple-cluster-tests.sh` script it's convenient to launch it using local content; you can do this via fly execute (if you've got the proper credentials); the following example uses an IC_master checkout to populate both the IC and IC_master inputs to the script, and leaves results in the `outputs` directory:

 ```
-mkdir comparison_outputs
+mkdir outputs

 SSH_PRIVATE_KEY=$(cat credentials/key_concourse) \
   fly -t remote execute \